codio-content/Linux-Introduction/.guides/content/Navigating-the-FS--entering-directories-de6c.md

 `cd name_of_directory`
 |||

-If you can enter, can you get out of a directory?
-What's your guessing?
+At the top of this page, you entered a directory using `cd dir1`.
+Can you guess how to get back to the main `workspace` directory?